-The Forum for Science Communication is celebrating its 10th year!
-On 15 November 2022, you are invited to participate in a half day conference featuring inspiring speakers, practical tools, discussion and networking, followed by a celebratory evening networking event.
-You can either participate online or on site in Stockholm.
+On 15 November 2022 the Forum for Science Communication was celebrating its 10th year!
+Close to 500 people participated in a half day conference featuring inspiring speakers, practical tools, discussion and networking, followed by a celebratory evening networking event.

 Climate change, the pandemic, information wars and defence issues are all contexts which have resulted in recent years in increased visibility for researchers, science and research.
-At the Forum for Science Communication on 15 November 2022, we are directing the spotlight onto science communication work.
+At the Forum for Science Communication on 15 November 2022, we directed the spotlight onto science communication work.

 Science communication brings the scientific community and wider society closer together and helps to create sustainable solutions to societal challenges.
 It also plays an important role in maintaining democratic societies and acting as a counterweight to authoritarian regimes, knowledge resistance and disinformation.

-At FFF 2022, we will be discussing the expectations and role of science communicators as well as ways to further professionalise the field.
-We will be showing examples of how research findings are published and look at ways to work with the media and journalists.
-The SciComm Project of the Year Award is also back showcasing inspiring local and regional science communication projects.
+At FFF 2022, we will discussed the expectations and role of science communicators as well as ways to further professionalise the field.
+We showed examples of how research findings are published and looked at ways to work with the media and journalists.
+The SciComm Project of the Year Award showcased inspiring local and regional science communication projects.

-For the first time, Natur & Kulturs popular science prize will be awarded during the conference.
+For the first time, Natur & Kulturs popular science prize was awarded during the conference.

 The Forum for Science Communication is back with renewed energy and even more discussion.
 Help us put science communication in the spotlight on 15 November – either online or in Stockholm!
 It is free to participate.
-The event will be held mainly in Swedish, any presentations or talks in English will be marked in the programme below during October.
+The event will be held mainly in Swedish, any presentations or talks in English are marked in the programme below.

 15 November 13.00-17.15 CET